 Please use this identifier to cite or link to this item:

 |Title:||ART 305-405, Painting, Fall 2002|

 |Abstract:||The purpose of this class is to further explore the physical and illusionistic (maybe not a word) properties of painting.
 Students will explore advanced techniques and color mixing, surface handling, compositional strategies and spatial illusion.
 The class will use a variety of open ended assignments that will encourage exploration of individual themes.
 Frequent, short critiques of works in progress and longer, more formal critiques will be scheduled.
 During the semester the class will be given readings on or by painters as well participate in very informal talks.
 We will also go out to see different shows around town.
 After mid-terms each student will be asked to lead an informal class discussion on an artist of their choice. (we all have heroes)|

 |Description:||This syllabus was submitted to the Rhodes College Office of Academic Affairs by the course instructor.|

-|Appears in Collections:||Art Department.
-Syllabi|
+|Appears in Collections:||Course Syllabi|

-Items in DLynx are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.